OmicsML/dance/README.md

 source install.sh cu102 dance-env
 ```

-**Note**: the first argument for cuda version is mandatory, while the second argument for conda environment name is optional (default is `pydance`).
+**Note**: the first argument for cuda version is mandatory, while the second argument for conda environment name is optional (default is `dance`).

 <details>
 <summary><H3>Custom install</H3></summary>